egemenimre/satmad/docs/coordinates/frames.md

     body_name = "Mars"
     cb_crs = MarsCRS

 class MarsJ2000Equatorial(CelestialBodyJ2000Equatorial):
     body_name = "Mars"
     cb_crs = MarsCRS

+class MarsBodyFixed(CelestialBodyTODEquatorial):

+    body_name = "Mars"
+    cb_crs = MarsCRS

 ```
 Similar to the {py:class}`.CelestialBody` class, `body_name` defines the name of the body, such that its coordinates can be computed within the ICRS using builtin or JPL DE4XX ephemerides.
-The `cb_crs` parameter links this frame to CRS inertial frame of this body, as SatMAD (or Astropy) would not know how to chain the coordinate conversions from this frame to (for example) HCRS.
+The `cb_crs` parameter links these frames to CRS inertial frame of this body, as SatMAD (or Astropy) would not know how to chain the coordinate conversions from this frame to (for example) HCRS.

 The definition of these coordinate systems require the modelling of how the planet is oriented with respect to ICRS.
 This is done via the Celestial Body Rotation parameters: right ascension and declination of the celestial body North Pole, and prime meridian angle.
 As can be imagined, these are different for each planet - the values used in this model are taken from [Report on IAU Working Group on Cartographic Coordinates and Rotational Elements: 2015 [TCF2]](../references.md#time-and-coordinate-frames), except for the Moon, which is taken from the 2009 version of the same report.
 As such, these values are incompatible with, yet much more up-to-date than GMAT and [NASA HORIZONS Web Interface](https://ssd.jpl.nasa.gov/horizons.cgi), which use the much simpler 2000 version of these models.
 The TOD and J2000 Equatorial frame definitions are given in [[OM1], [OM3] and [OM4]](../references.md#time-and-coordinate-frames).